Gemma Hickey: Politics

 Hickey unsuccessfully ran as a New Democrat for a seat in the Newfoundland and Labrador House of Assembly in the riding of Kilbride in a by-election called for February 8, 2007 following the resignation of Ed Byrne.
 They again unsuccessfully sought election to the provincial House of Assembly, this time in the Electoral District of St. John's East, in a general election held October 9, 2007.

 In January 2021, Hickey was confirmed as the Liberal candidate in St. John's Centre for the 2021 provincial election.
 Hickey was defeated by incumbent NDP MHA Jim Dinn.

 On July 10, 2025, Hickey was confirmed as the Liberal Party candidate in St. John's Centre; Hickey was again defeated by Dinn.

 Honours and awards

-In 2012, Hickey was recognized with a Queen Elizabeth II Diamond Jubilee Medal for their contribution to LBGTQ rights in Canada.
+In 2012, Hickey was recognized with a Queen Elizabeth II Diamond Jubilee Medal for their contribution to LGBTQ rights in Canada.

 In 2016, Hickey was named a Newfoundland and Labrador Human Rights Champion for their longstanding commitment to human rights protection, particularly for LGBTQ people.